 The researchers went on to state: “Thus, from a practical standpoint, greater training frequencies can be used for additional [resistance training] volume, which is then likely to result in greater muscular strength gains.”
-So, two weekly workouts of 16 sets per body part would likely be more effective than one such workout, simply because the workload is doubled.
+So, two weekly workouts of 16 sets for back would likely be more effective than one such workout, simply because the workload is doubled.
 The researchers ended with this caveat: “More evidence among resistance-trained individuals is needed as most of the current studies were performed in untrained participants.”

-And, so, a new study, recently published, investigated the effects of workout frequency on trained men.
+And, so, a new study investigated the effects of workout frequency on trained men.
 One group hit every body part once weekly for 16 sets, and the second group hit every body part twice weekly for 8 sets, so overall volume was the same.
 After eight weeks, no significant strength gain differences were noted between the two groups.
 However, there were some minor muscle size advantages in the second group.
-The researchers stated this suggested “the potential of a slight benefit to the higher training frequency.”
+According to the researchers, this suggested “the potential of a slight benefit to the higher training frequency.”

 We still need a study with trained individuals comparing the same per-workout-workload done once or twice weekly (and, for good measure, thrice weekly, Arnold-style).
 But, for now, it appears there’s a slight advantage to hitting body parts more frequently.
 We’ll add that your split does not need to be spread over seven days.
-Consider a four-on-one-off or five-on-one-off split, both of which increase the frequency body parts are stressed (somewhere between once and twice weekly) and serve up rotating off days.
-With such splits, you go to the gym less but work individual muscles more.
+Consider a four-on-one-off or five-on-one-off split, both of which increase the frequency muscles are worked (somewhere between once and twice weekly) and serve up rotating off days.

 Opening image: Ultimate Performance